How Scientific and Scholarly Discoveries Fuel Academic Excellence

 Our goals for the coming year are simple: First, we want to increase internal seed funding mechanisms to support research across all departments and schools.
 Second, we hope to foster collaborative research across departments and schools, and to raise awareness, both on-campus and off, of the quality and scope of research being done at BC.

-Towards that end, we will host a day-long research symposium each fall, beginning next October, highlighting an annual theme.
-Next fall’s topic is public health, with faculty and students from the natural sciences presenting alongside those from social work, nursing, arts and sciences, and others doing innovative work on public health.
+Towards that end, we will host a day-long research symposium each fall, highlighting an annual theme.
+Next fall’s topic was public health, with faculty and students from the natural sciences presenting alongside those from social work, nursing, arts and sciences, and others doing innovative work on public health.

 When you bring faculty together like this in a way that stimulates discussion, then the ideas start to flow and the next thing you know, you have new collaborations, new courses, new publications, and in the end, truly original contributions to the field.